wp-plugins/squirrly-seo/readme.txt

 SEO Plugin By Squirrly is for the NON-SEO experts.
 Get Excellent Seo with Better Content, Ranking and Analytics.
 For Both Humans and Search Bots.

 == Description ==
 Squirrly SEO helps you write content that is SEO friendly and ALSO Human friendly.
 You'll get to improve your rankings, while providing your readers with great content.
-See Your SEO Stats, get a weekly SEO Audit and find some great keywords.
-It works well with Wordpress sites that already have Yoast or All In One SEO.
+See Your SEO Stats, get a weekly SEO Audit and find the best keywords.

+It works well with Wordpress sites that already have <strong>Yoast</strong> or <strong>All In One SEO</strong>.
 You can opt-in to keep those settings, so no need to start over again :-)

-Recommended by <a href="http://www.quicksprout.com/university/how-to-maximize-your-seo-traffic-with-these-must-have-wordpress-plugins/" >Neil Patel</a>, the co-founder of Kissmetrics and Crazy Egg.
-Also by Brian Dean and over 100 content marketing experts
+Recommended by <strong><a href="http://www.quicksprout.com/university/how-to-maximize-your-seo-traffic-with-these-must-have-wordpress-plugins/" >Neil Patel</a></strong>, the co-founder of Kissmetrics and Crazy Egg.
+Also by <strong>Brian Dean</strong> and over 100 content marketing experts

 [youtube https://www.youtube.com/watch?v=mEjrE7TuDDc]

-See all the Squirrly SEO features at: http://howto.squirrly.co
+See all the Squirrly SEO features at: http://howto.squirrly.co/category/sides/

 Based on the topic you're writing about, the interface will light up green while you're editing your text, so that you know you've done something right.
 When all the lights are green, you can publish it, because your text has excellent SEO and it's 100% optimized.